RocketMan/zookeeper/docs/Playlists.md

 * date
 * time
 * airname
+* fairname (true if airname does not belong to playlist owner, false otherwise)
+* expires (expiration date, present only for deleted playlists)
 * rebroadcast
 * events -- array of zero or more:
   * type (one of `break`, `comment`, `logEvent`, `spin`)